kadir014/nova-physics/README.md

 #### Stability & Stacking
 Other than a faster broad-phase, I will be working on simulation stability and general optimization.
 Methods like accumulating impulses accross frames and warm-starting cached impulses are one of the methods. ([Erin Catto has amazing slides about these topics from GDC](https://box2d.org/files/ErinCatto_SequentialImpulses_GDC2006.pdf))

-### Ray casting
-Ray casting support.

 #### Codebase & Structure
 Improve the codebase.
 Doing so with better docs and all will help me and contributors on the long run.

 #### Python Binding
 Nova Physics's Python module ([here](https://github.com/kadir014/nova-physics/blob/main/python-binding/)) is still WIP.
 I plan it to have an easy-to-use Pythonic interface.
 I might create a new repository for it instead.

+# Installing & Building
+Nova Phyiscs is lightweight and portable, using only C standard library.
+<br><br>
+Development libraries are always shipped with the most recent release under the name of `nova-physics-X.X.X-devel.zip` or `.tar.gz`.
+You can download the archive [here](https://github.com/kadir014/nova-physics/releases) and link `libnova.a` to use Nova Physics in your project.
+<br><br>
+But if you want (*or need*) to build Nova Physics from scratch on your own, use [the building guide](https://github.com/kadir014/nova-physics/blob/main/BUILDING.md#building-nova-physics-library).

 # Examples

 <img src="https://raw.githubusercontent.com/kadir014/nova-physics/main/examples/assets/examplegif.gif" width=400>

-Example demos are in [examples](https://github.com/kadir014/nova-physics/blob/main/examples/) directory, use [the guidance](https://github.com/kadir014/nova-physics/blob/main/examples/README.md) to build and run examples.
+Example demos are in [examples](https://github.com/kadir014/nova-physics/blob/main/examples/) directory, use [the example building guide](https://github.com/kadir014/nova-physics/blob/main/BUILDING.md#running-examples-on-windows) to run examples.

-# Testing
-Unit tests are in [tests](https://github.com/kadir014/nova-physics/blob/main/tests/) directory, just run `run_tests.py` script to run test suite.

 # Resources & References
 - **Erin Catto**, [GDC Presentations](https://box2d.org/publications/)